vinayaksh42/CrunchyrollSkip/README.md

 ---

 ## 📜 License
-This project is licensed under the **MIT License**.
+This project is licensed under the **Apache License**.
 Feel free to modify and improve it!

 ---